Linear fissure, young age, unusual vent structures, and proximity to a large city

 10. The low notch on the east side of the crater here is not just the result of water erosion.
 If you look carefully you will see evidence that lava actually poured out the crater here and left behind fins and grooves.
 As you walk down this notch, you will walk along the geologic contact between the scoria/spatter forming the volcano and the youngest lava flow erupted from the crater late in the history of the cinder cone.
 The lava that flowed out from this volcano probably supplied the lava flows that make up the escarpment lavas visible way off to the east near Unser Boulevard and Rinconada Canyon.
 Many of the same features that we have seen in the lava flows here may also be found at the head of Rinconada Canyon.

 11. Down here we are off the main cone and on the apron of lava flows.
 At this point someone has penetrated the lava flows and exposed clinkery cinder that was erupted just before these very last lava flows.
-The opening has also exposed what may be one of many small discontinuous lava tubes within the lava flows of the Albuquerque Volcanic Field.
+The opening has also exposed what may be one of many small discontinuous lava tubes within the lava flows of the Albuquerque volcanic field.

 12. The third rest area.
-From here one has an excellent view of the inner valley of the Rio Grande from the center of the Rio Grande rift.
+From here you have an excellent view of the inner valley of the Rio Grande from the center of the Rio Grande rift.
 The river is the “gift of the rift” and has taken advantage of the low area produced by the rift to flow down the center of the state.
 This is a good place to consider the diversity of rock ages and landscapes in the Albuquerque area, and evidence for past and present geologic forces, all of which are uniquely visible from this single site.
 And JA volcano is a remarkable example of fissure-style cinder/spatter cone.

-Winter scene of the southern three vents of the Albuquerque volcanoes.
+Winter scene of the southern three vents of the Albuquerque Volcanoes.
 The view is west at the head of Rinconada Canyon.
 Photo L. Crumpler

-View north of the Albuqueruqe volcanoes from the bridge over the Rio Grande along I-25.
+View north of the Albuqueruqe Volcanoes from the bridge over the Rio Grande along I-25.
 Photo L. Crumpler

 Blocks of grooved lava denoting the former interior of lava tubes at the southern tip of Mesa Prieta, the southern tip of the Albuquerque volcanic field.
 Photo L. Crumpler.